openfaas/workshop/lab3.md

 - python-armhf
 - python3
 - ruby

-Or alternatively create a folder containing a Dockerfile, then pick the "Dockerfile" lang type in your YAML file.
 ```

 At this point you can create a new function for Python, Python 3, Ruby, Go, Node, CSharp etc.